1. About nefopam

-  - feeling sick – it may help if you do not eat rich or spicy food while you're taking nefopam.
+- feeling sick – it may help if you take nefopam after eating and avoid eating rich or spicy food.

 - feeling dizzy or lightheaded – if nefopam makes you feel dizzy when you stand up, try getting up very slowly or stay sitting down until you feel better.
-If you begin to feel dizzy, lie down so that you do not faint, then sit until you feel better.
-Do not drive or use tools or machinery if you're feeling dizzy.
-Don't drink alcohol as it will make you feel worse.
+If you still feel dizzy, lie down so that you do not faint, then sit up for a while until you feel better.
+Do not drive, ride a bike or use tools or machinery if you're feeling dizzy.
+Do not drink alcohol as it will make you feel worse.

 - feeling nervous, confused or shaky – stop what you're doing and sit or lie down until you feel better.
-Speak to your doctor if the feeling does not go away
+Speak to your doctor if the feeling lasts for more than a couple of days.

 - a dry mouth – chew sugar-free gum or suck sugar-free sweets.

 - difficulty peeing – relax when you try to pee.
 Do not try to force the flow of urine.
-If it doesn't happen, try again later.
-Talk to your doctor urgently if you can't pee at all.
+If it does not happen, try again later.
+Talk to your doctor if this does not get better after a few days.
+Contact your doctor urgently if you cannot pee at all.

-- seeing things that aren't there (hallucinations) – talk to your doctor about this.
+- seeing things that are not there (hallucinations) – stop taking your tablets and contact your doctor.

 8. Pregnancy and breastfeeding

 Nefopam is not usually recommended during pregnancy.
-There's not enough information to know whether it's safe.
+This is because there's little information to know how the medicine might affect your baby.

-Talk to your doctor who will advise you about the best medicine for you and your baby.
+Talk to your doctor who will advise you about the most suitable medicine for you and your baby.